-- To enrich the children's education by promoting parental involvement in supporting school policies and programs in a constructive way - To maintain and foster a constructive partnership between staff and parents in the interests of the school and children - To act as a vehicle for discussion, learning and positive action - To enhance programs offered by Q.F.I.
-School - To work toward achieving these aims through fundraising and other activities guardian's side is not shown, the child's student place for the coming academic year might be reconsidered.
+- To enrich the students' education by promoting parental involvement in supporting school policies and programs in a constructive way - To maintain and foster a constructive partnership between staff and parents in the interests of the school and students - To act as a vehicle for discussion, learning and positive action - To enhance programs offered by Q.F.I.
+School - To work toward achieving these aims through fundraising and other activities

-The school expects parents to attend parent evenings and Parent-Teacher Conferences since they provide a valuable opportunity for effective home-school communication and usually provide valuable information as well as school procedures.
+The school expects parents to attend parent evenings and parent-teacher conferences, since they provide a valuable opportunity for effective home-school communication, information, as well as school procedures.

 When requested from the school's side, the guardians are required to be active participants in and available for meetings if/when the school decides to arrange them.
-If reasonable activity from the
+If reasonable activity from the guardian's side is not shown, the child's student place for the coming academic year might be reconsidered.